jkurtb/Suicide_squad/README.md

 ### Data Background

-Our primary dataset was derived from the Annual World Happiness Reports published by the UN's Sustainable Development Solutions Network.
+Our primary dataset is derived from annual World Happiness Reports (WHR) published by the UN's Sustainable Development Solutions Network.
 It is then merged with other data obtained from the GHDx (Global Health Data Exchange) - University of Washington's Institute for Health Metrics and Evaluation, The World Bank, ... and

 <div align="center">